viktormmarkov/space-dominos-be/Tasks.md

 [x] Game lobbies - should create a game ID -> that would be used by users to subscribe to web sockets

-[] Game lobby - ready player functionality, once *all* players are ready, the game starts

-[] Authentication - add security layer of all whole application

-[] Convert game lobby to a game